Azoospermia and Male Infertility

 Sometimes with these interventions sperm counts can be restored to good levels, such as in men who have been taking exogenous androgens.
 Pregnancy with natural intercourse or low-tech treatments from the female side (clomiphene, insemination, etc.) are often successful for these couples.
 If small amounts of sperm return to the ejaculate, then the semen will need to be evaluated to make sure enough sperm are present to proceed with IVF/ICSI (see “Virtual Azoospermia” section for more information).

-However, for men in whom all reversible factors have been treated but who still remain azoospermic, genetic testing is indicated, along with genetic counseling if appropriate.
+However, for men in whom all reversible factors have been treated but who still remain azoospermic, genetic testing is indicated, along with potential genetic counseling if appropriate.
 In this situation, fertility options include adoption, the use of donor sperm with IUI, donor embryos, and sperm extraction combined with IVF/ICSI (see below).

 Sperm Extraction for NOA